everyday-analytics/ggbarlabs/README.md

 ## bar plots can benefit from specificity of labeling

-Labeled bar chart is all the fast communication of traditional data vizualization with all the specificity of a table.
+Labeled bar chart is all the fast communication of traditional data vizualization with all the specificity of a data table.

 ## but its a pain